ViswasS/GDP_Group_02/README.md

 I also understood the roles of different participants, such as stakeholders, developers, product owners, project managers, and testers, in this context.
 Furthermore, I learned functional vs. non-functional requirements, key project artifacts such as SRS, user stories, and use case diagrams, and the sequencing of steps in requirement elicitation.

+**Technical Constraints**

+Deployment on edge or mobile devices requires lightweight and optimized models to handle limited compute power.

+Cloud integration may be necessary for heavy processing, but this raises latency and connectivity concerns.